 Life in recovery can be complicated.
 You are living in a whole new world and dealing with many different emotions and many different physical changes.
 Navigating this new world is an exciting experience, but it can also be overwhelming and frustrating.
 Fortunately, there are a few things you can do to improve addiction recovery.

 Exercise has many benefits for your physical health, but it can also help you with your recovery.
 Exercising regularly will help you restore your physical health, boost your mental health, and get your life back.
+Or, if you feel you cannot concentrate on exercising, you have a choice of joining a sober house.
+There is a men’s sober living home and for women separately; you will see people like you who are also addicted and trying to leave their addiction for a better life

 If you are in recovery and are interested in adding exercise to your routine, here are several reasons why you should: